- Class Session: 1 days class / 2 sessions / morning / afternoon

 - Layer puff pastry, filling with pastry cream between the layers, and topping with another layer of puff pastry.

-- Cutting and Layering: Achieve clean cuts and even layers for a balanced presentation.
+- Cutting and layering: Achieve clean cuts and even layers for a balanced presentation.

 - Glazing and Decoration: Master the technique for glazing the top layer of the Mille-Feuille with fondant or icing: